markhughes/CSChat/README.md

-# CSChat
+# CokeStudios Chat Library
-Basic library that replicates Coke Studios chat
+Basic library that replicates Coke Studios chat.

+This is released under the MIT License.